How to Write SOPs for Your Virtual Assistant: Templates + Examples (2026)

 How SOPs Improve VA Retention and Performance

-SOPs aren't just operational documents — they're a retention strategy.
-In our experience at VA MASTERS, the single biggest reason VA relationships fail isn't skill level.
+SOPs are not just operational documents — they're a retention strategy.
+The single biggest reason VA relationships fail is not skill level.
 It's unclear expectations.
 And SOPs solve that problem at the root.

-• Smoother replacements: If a VA leaves or needs to be replaced (it happens — even in the best relationships), SOPs mean the next VA can get up to speed in days, not weeks.
+Smoother replacements: If a VA leaves, SOPs mean the next VA can get up to speed in days, not weeks.
 At VA MASTERS, our 6-stage recruitment process includes knowledge transfer — and SOPs make that transition seamless.

-• Better performance reviews: You can't measure performance without standards.
+Better performance reviews: You cannot measure performance without standards.
 SOPs create the objective baseline against which you can evaluate quality, speed, and accuracy — and give specific, constructive feedback.

 "Clients who provide comprehensive SOPs to their VAs report significantly higher satisfaction rates and longer-lasting placements.
-It's not a coincidence — it's the foundation of a successful long-term VA relationship." — VA MASTERS
+It's the foundation of a successful long-term VA relationship." — VA MASTERS

 Frequently Asked Questions